Willie Carson

-William Fisher Hunter Carson, OBE (born 16 November 1942) is a retired jockey in thoroughbred horse racing.
+William Fisher Hunter Carson (born 16 November 1942) is a Scottish retired Thoroughbred horse racing jockey.
+At only five feet tall and riding at an easily maintained weight of 7 st 10 lb, Carson was much in demand as a jockey up to his retirement in 1996 at the age of 54.

 Life and career

-Best known as "Willie", Carson was born in Stirling, Scotland in 1942.
+Willie Carson was born in Stirling, Scotland, in 1942.
 He was apprenticed to Captain Gerald Armstrong at his stables at Tupgill, North Yorkshire.
 His first winner in Britain was Pinker's Pond in a seven-furlong apprentice handicap at Catterick Bridge Racecourse on 19 July 1962.

-He was British Champion Jockey five times (1972, 1973, 1978, 1980 and 1983), won 17 British Classic Races, and passed 100 winners in a season 23 times for a total of 3,828 wins, making him the fourth most successful jockey in Great Britain.
+He was British champion jockey five times (1972, 1973, 1978, 1980 and 1983), won 17 British Classic Races and passed 100 winners in a season 23 times.
+His total of 3,828 wins makes him the fourth most successful jockey in Great Britain.

-Willie Carson's best season as a jockey came in 1990 when he rode 187 winners.
-This included riding six winners at Newcastle Racecourse on 30 June, making Carson one of only four jockeys to ride six winners at one meeting during the 20th century.
-However, he came second in the 1990 jockeys' championship to Pat Eddery (who rode 209 winners).
+Carson's best season as a jockey came in 1990 when he rode 187 winners.
+This included six victories at Newcastle Racecourse on 30 June, making him one of only four jockeys to ride six winners at one meeting during the twentieth century.
+However, he came second in the 1990 jockeys' championship to Pat Eddery.